 - 1. The current permittee notifies the Director at least 20 days in advance of the proposed transfer date; - 2.
 The notice includes a written agreement between the existing and new permittee's containing a specific date for transfer of permit responsibility, coverage, and liability between them; and, - 3.
 The Director does not notify the existing permittee and the proposed new permittee of his or her intent to modify, or revoke and reissue the permit.
 If this notice is not received, the transfer is effective on the date specified in the agreement mentioned in paragraph 2 above. - N. State or Federal Laws.
-Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable state law or regulation under authority preserved by UCA 19-5-117 and Section 510 of the Act or any applicable Federal or State transportation regulations, such as but not limited to the Department of Transportation regulations. - O. Water Quality Reopener Provision.
+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable state law or regulation under authority preserved by Sections 19-5-117 and 510 of the Act or any applicable Federal or State transportation regulations, such as but not limited to the Department of Transportation regulations. - O. Water Quality Reopener Provision.
 This permit may be reopened and modified (following proper administrative procedures) to include the appropriate effluent limitations and compliance schedule, if necessary, if one or more of the following events occurs: - 1.
 Water Quality Standards for the receiving water(s) to which the permittee discharges are modified in such a manner as to require different effluent limits than contained in this permit. - 2.
-A final waste-load allocation is developed and approved by the State and/or EPA for incorporation in this permit. - 3.
-Revisions to the current CWA § 208 area-wide treatment management plans or promulgations/revisions to TMDLs (40 CFR 130.7) approved by the EPA and adopted by DWQ which calls for different effluent limitations than contained in this permit. - P. Biosolids Reopener Provision.
+A final wasteload allocation is developed and approved by the State and/or EPA for incorporation in this permit. - 3.
+Revisions to the current CWA § 208 areawide treatment management plans or promulgations/revisions to TMDLs (40 CFR 130.7) approved by the EPA and adopted by DWQ which calls for different effluent limitations than contained in this permit. - P. Biosolids Reopener Provision.
 This permit may be reopened and modified (following proper administrative procedures) to include the appropriate biosolids limitations (and compliance schedule, if necessary), management practices, other appropriate requirements to protect public health and the environment, or if there have been substantial changes (or such changes are planned) in biosolids use or disposal practices; applicable management practices or numerical limitations for pollutants in biosolids have been promulgated which are more stringent than the requirements in this permit; and/or it has been determined that the permittees biosolids use or land application practices do not comply with existing applicable state of federal regulations. - Q. Toxicity Limitation Reopener Provision.
+Use the following paragraph if WET testing is required at the facility:

-This permit may be reopened and modified (following proper administrative procedures) to include WET testing, a WET limitation, a compliance schedule, a compliance date, additional or modified numerical limitations, or any other conditions related to the control of toxicants if toxicity is detected during the life of this permit. - R. Storm Water-Reopener Provision.
-At any time during the duration (life) of this permit, this permit may be reopened and modified (following proper administrative procedures) as per UAC R317.8, to include, any applicable storm water provisions and requirements, a storm water pollution prevention plan, a compliance schedule, a compliance date, monitoring and/or reporting requirements, or any other conditions related to the control of storm water discharges to "waters-of-State".
+This permit may be reopened and modified (following proper administrative procedures) to include, whole effluent toxicity (WET) limitations, a compliance date, a compliance schedule, a change in the whole effluent toxicity (biomonitoring) protocol, additional or modified numerical limitations, or any other conditions related to the control of toxicants if one or more of the following events occur;

-PART VIII DISCHARGE PERMIT NO. UT0026206 BIOSOLIDS PERMIT NO. UTL-026204
+PART VII DISCHARGE PERMIT NO. UT00 BIOSOLIDS PERMIT NO. UTL-0